The Secrets To Wording Wedding Invitations

 Everything you need to know for the extra bits on the invite

+The truth is, planning a wedding requires asking your guests quite a few questions.
 Can you Save the Date?
 Can you attend our wedding?
 Can you eat anything and everything?
 Can you leave your kids behind?
-Planning a wedding requires asking your guests quite a few questions.
 Don’t panic, we’ve written out all the templates and guidelines here, so grab a drink and have a read.

 Saving The Date:

 This is the most informal piece of writing you get to do, so have fun with it!
 You can tie your Save The Dates in with your theme, base it around an engagement shoot if you had one, or anything that makes you giggle as a couple!
 For example, we saw someone who wrote on their save the dates: “P.S If you do not reply by October 1st, please bring a chair and a sandwich.“

 Please Save the Date

 We’re tying the knot!

 Come party with